dolevbas/dolevbas.github.io/nano.md

 tags: [books, test]
 ---

 Except for my pasion to investigate the mysteries of the universe, I also really like to build stuff.
-As part of my affiliation to the Nanosatellite and space engineering center at Tel-Aviv university, I was able to combine between both and build stuff that are related to space.
-I was appointed as Tel-Aviv university first satellite system engineer - [TAUSAT-1](https://db.satnogs.org/satellite/47926).
+As part of my affiliation to the Nanosatellite and space engineering center at Tel-Aviv university (TAU), I was able to fulfill both of my needs and desgin stuff to explore space.
+I was appointed as TAU's first satellite system engineer - [TAUSAT-1](https://db.satnogs.org/satellite/47926).
 I was part of the team that built the satellite and tested it prior to its sucessfull luanch on February 2021.

 Here is a picture of myself, at TAU's clean room during the satellite development phase: